A new approach to deformation of C*-algebras via coactions: K-theoretic results

 \section{K-theoretic results}

 It has been shown in \cite{BNS}*{Theorem 5.1}, using some ideas developed in \cites{ELPW, ENOO}, that for groups $G$ satisfying the Baum-Connes conjecture with coefficients, the $K$\nb-theory of the reduced deformed algebras $A_r^\om$ only depends on the homotopy class of $\om\in Z^2(G,\T)$.
 In this section we want to discuss similar results for our deformation approach.
-Let us first recall some well-known results about the $K$-theory of crossed products and the Baum-Connes conjecture.
+Let us first recall some well-known results about the $K$\nb-theory of crossed products and the Baum-Connes conjecture.
+As usual when dealing with $KK$-theory, in this section we shall always assume that $G$ is {\em second countable} and all \cstar{}algebras are separable (with the obvious exceptions, like multiplier algebras).

-If $\beta:G\to \Aut(B)$ is an action of a second countable group $G$ on a separable $C^*$-algebra $B$, then the Baum-Connes conjecture with coefficients asserts that a certain {\em assembly map}
+If $\beta:G\car B$ is an action of a second countable group $G$ on a separable \cstar{}algebra $B$, then the {\em Baum-Connes conjecture with coefficients} asserts that a certain {\em assembly map}

 is an isomorphism.
 We refer to \cite{BCH} for the construction of the assembly map.
 Although the conjecture turned out to be false in general (see \cite{HLS}), it has been shown to be true for large classes of groups.
-In particular, it has been shown for all a-$T$-menable groups in the sense of Gromov, which covers all amenable groups but also all the free groups $\mathbb F_n$ as well as the groups $\SL(2,\R), \SU(n,1), \SO(n,1)$ and many others.
-In fact, it has been shown by Higson and Kasparov in \cite{HK} that all those groups satisfy the {\em strong Baum-Connes conjecture} in the sense that they admit a {\em $\gamma$-element} $\gamma\in KK^G(\C,\C)$ which equals $1_G\in KK^G(\C,\C)$.
+In particular, it has been shown for all a-$T$-menable groups in the sense of Gromov, which cover all amenable groups but also the free groups $\mathbb F_n$ as well as the groups $\SL(2,\R), \SU(n,1), \SO(n,1)$ and many others.
+In fact, it has been shown by Higson and Kasparov in \cite{HK} that all those groups satisfy the {\em strong Baum-Connes conjecture}.
 In short, this means that there exists a proper $G$-space $X$ and an $X\rtimes G$-algebra $\mathcal A$ (in the {\em strong sense} of Kasparov that the structure map $\phi:C_0(X)\to \M(\mathcal A)$ takes image in the center $Z\M(\mathcal A)$) such that $\mathcal A$ is $KK^G$-equivalent to $\C$.
 It has been shown by Kasparov and Tu that the strong Baum-Connes conjecture implies the Baum-Connes conjecture with coefficients (e.g., see \cite{Tu}*{Theorem 2.2}) and Tu shows that all groups satisfying the strong Baum-Connes conjecture are also $K$-amenable in the sense of Cuntz and Julg-Valette (see \cites{Cu, JV}).